privacy-scaling-explorations/nova-by-hand/part_1.md

 **Problem of Naive SNARK-Based IVC**

-If the naive SNARK adopts a general pairing-based approach, this method significantly increases recursion overhead and prolongs the overall proving time.
-In a pairing-based approach, the verifier $SNARK.V$ uses pairing to validate each proof.
-So this process is computationally intensive and becomes more burdensome as the number of steps in the computation increases.
+If the naive SNARK adopts a general pairing-based approach, this method significantly increases recursion overhead and extends the overall proving time.
+In a pairing-based approach, the internal verifier $SNARK.V$ uses pairing to validate each proof.
+Here, if the time in $SNARK.V$ is longer than the execution of circuit R, the time in $SNARK.P$ will increase with each step.
+And it is time-consuming to create a proof of $SNARK at each step.

 **Recursion overhead**

-The recursion overhead refers to the additional computational load and time required to repeatedly verify each state's transition.
-Since each step involves this complex verification, the total time and computational resources needed escalate quickly, making the process inefficient for larger sequences of computations.
+The recursion overhead refers to the additional steps required that the prover must prove in addition to proving the function $F$.

-For Example, [zkPairing](https://0xparc.org/blog/zk-pairing-1) and [circom-pairing](https://github.com/yi-sun/circom-pairing) are the works done by the 0xParc, describing an experimental implementation and [benchmarking](https://github.com/yi-sun/circom-pairing?tab=readme-ov-file#benchmarks) for verifying pairings in Circom circuit.
+For Example, [zkPairing](https://0xparc.org/blog/zk-pairing-1) and [circom-pairing](https://github.com/yi-sun/circom-pairing) are the works done by the 0xParc, describing an experimental implementation and benchmarking for verifying pairings in Circom circuit.

-From their benchmarks, for example, the Optimal Ate pairing metric cites a Proving time of 52 seconds and a Proof verification time of 1 second.
+From [their benchmarking](https://github.com/yi-sun/circom-pairing?tab=readme-ov-file#benchmarks), for example, the Optimal Ate pairing metric cites a Proving time of 52 seconds and a Proof verification time of 1 second.
 From the perspective of Naive SNARK-Based IVC, this implies that each step will take at least 52 seconds for Proving time and 1 second for Proof verification time.
 As the number of IVC steps increases to 100 or even 1000, this would lead to substantial time consumption and overhead.
 Therefore, this approach may not be the most efficient for implementing IVC.

 ## 2.3 FRI family
 So the next topic is what would be the outcome of adopting FRI commitments instead of  polynomial commitments and pairings in ZKP schemes?
 Such schemes, utilizing FRI commitments, are known as zkSTARKs or the FRI-Family. zkSTARKs are known for their lack of a trusted setup requirement and their quantum resistance, a characteristic owing to the use of hash functions in Merkle tree commitments.